reservoirpy/reservoirpy/docs/source/user_guide/compat.rst

 * the **probability of connection**, as in the reservoir, which controls the proportion of connection between the inputs and the reservoir units.

-In the last exemple, we created an input matrix `Win` of shape `(100, 11)`, meaning that this matrix is able to operate between 10-dimensional inputs and a reservoir made of 100 neuronal units, with an additional bias term, that can be discarded by setting the `input_bias` parameter to ``False``.
+In the last example, we created an input matrix `Win` of shape `(100, 11)`, meaning that this matrix is able to operate between 10-dimensional inputs and a reservoir made of 100 neuronal units, with an additional bias term, that can be discarded by setting the `input_bias` parameter to ``False``.
 Only 10% of all the possible connections between the reservoir and the inputs are non-zero.
 All the other